 In addition to mandatory testing of each active ingredient in a pesticide formulation, each finished product is also required to undergo separate acute toxicity testing via the oral, dermal, and inhalation routes, skin and eye irritation, and skin sensitization (known as the acute toxicity “six-pack”) for labeling purposes.
 Recognized testing methods to generate data to inform OPP’s decisions include the OCSPP Harmonized Test Guidelines, as well as the internationally harmonized OECD Guidelines for the Testing of Chemicals.
 However, FIFRA grants the agency broad discretion to request testing data for any effect(s) of interest under the pesticide program, including by means of “special” non-guideline studies.

-It is estimated that upwards of 12,000 animals and $10 M may be consumed during the extensive toxicological evaluation of each conventional chemical pesticide on the US market.
+The 2011 updates, Estimating the Data Generation Costs for Registration of a New Conventional Pesticide Active Ingredient and Estimated Data Costs, estimate that upwards of 12,000 animals and $10 M may be consumed during the extensive toxicological evaluation of each conventional chemical pesticide on the US market.

 To take advantage of the recent advances in high speed computing and molecular biology, EPA’s Pesticides Program has adopted the NRC’s Toxicity Testing in the 21st Century vision, and it has developed a strategic plan about how to apply this approach in conjunction with the OECD concepts of Adverse Outcome Pathways (AOPs) and Integrated Approach to Testing and Assessment (IATA) in its pesticide testing activities to make the safety evaluation process more informative and efficient.
 In 2007, EPA adopted the integrated testing strategy recommendations of a multi-stakeholder technical committee under the auspices of the International Life Sciences Institute (ILSI) Health and Environmental Sciences Institute (HESI) to abolish the one-year general toxicity studies in dogs.
 A non-animal testing approach to EPA labeling for eye irritation for antimicrobial cleaning products (AMCPs) was launched in 2009, and determined in 2013 as acceptable for eye hazard classification and labeling for AMCPs and for satisfying the in vivo data requirement for eye irritation in 40CFR Part 158W for AMCPs.
 Most recently, in June 2015 the EPA announced it would use the results from ToxCast and other Tox21 approaches in Tier 1 of the Endocrine Disruption Screening Program to select which chemicals merit follow up testing in Tier 2 (see below).